 How to claim car insurance on your taxes

-There are two methods of deducting costs on your returns – using the standard mileage rate or actual expenses – choosing the most suitable option.
+There are two methods of deducting costs on your returns – using the standard mileage rate or actual expenses – choosing the most suitable option is up to you or your tax expert.

-If you want to deduct auto insurance expenses, you should use the “actual car expenses” method, which allows you to deduct the costs such as auto insurance, car repairs, gas, vehicle depreciation and other costs.
+If you want to deduct auto insurance expenses, many experts recommend using the “actual car expenses” method, which allows you to deduct costs such as auto insurance, car repairs, gas, vehicle depreciation and other costs.

 “Taxpayers are charged with listing out the separate costs of operating an automobile,” Shannonhouse says.
 “Then, taxpayers are able to deduct a percentage of those costs that can be attributed to miles driven for business-related reasons.”